1910s in Western fashion: Empire revival and oriental opulence

-The Venice-based designer Mariano Fortuny y Madrazo was a curious figure, with very few parallels in any age.
+The Venice-based designer Mariano Fortuny y Madrazo employed innovative techniques and piloted new approaches.
 For his dress designs he conceived a special pleating process and new dyeing techniques.
 He patented his process in Paris on 4 November 1910.
-He gave the name Delphos to his long clinging sheath dresses that undulated with color.
-The name Delphos came from the bronze statue of the Charioteer at Delphi.
+He gave the name Delphos to his long, clinging sheath dresses that undulated with color, so called because it emulated the dress of the bronze statue of the Charioteer of Delphi.
 Each garment was made of a single piece of the finest silk, its unique color acquired by repeated immersions in dyes whose shades were suggestive of moonlight or of the watery reflections of the Venetian lagoon.
-Breton straw, Mexican cochineal, and indigo from the Far East were among the ingredients that Fortuny used.
-Among his many devotees were Eleonora Duse, Isadora Duncan, Cléo de Mérode, the Marchesa Casati, Émilienne d’Alençon, and Liane de Pougy.
+Breton straw, Mexican cochineal, and indigo from the Far East, were among the ingredients that Fortuny used.
+Among his many devotees were Eleonora Duse, Isadora Duncan, Cléo de Mérode, the Marchesa Casati, Émilienne d'Alençon, and Liane de Pougy.

+During this period, the first prominent female couturier, Jeanne Paquin, was the first to promote her couture by using mannequins to display her designs at prestigious public events, such as the racing at Longchamp and Chantilly.
+Paquin was also the first Parisian couturier to open foreign branches in London, Buenos Aires, and Madrid.